Secure by default in Office 365

 You should only consider using overrides in the following scenarios:

 - Phishing simulations: Simulated attacks can help you identify vulnerable users before a real attack impacts your organization.
+To prevent phishing simulation messages from being filtered, see Configure third-party phishing simulations in the advanced delivery policy.

 - Security/SecOps mailboxes: Dedicated mailboxes used by security teams to get unfiltered messages (both good and bad).
 Teams can then review to see if they contain malicious content.
+For more information, see Configure SecOps mailboxes in the advanced delivery policy.

 - False positives: You might want to temporarily allow certain messages that are still being analyzed by Microsoft via Admin submissions.
 As with all overrides, it is recommended that they are temporary.